Why you can trust The Zebra

 If you own a home in a coastal area, it's of utmost importance to check and understand your homeowners policy since a basic policy won't be sufficient to cover the costs of repairing damage caused by hurricanes — you would need separate windstorm and flood policies, which would work together to cover repairs or replacements.
 Depending on your state, your insurance company may require a separate deductible for hurricanes if you live in a region that's at high risk for hurricanes.

 Flood damage — whether the byproduct of a rainstorm or a hurricane —is not covered by home insurance.
 To protect your home, acquire flood coverage from a private flood insurance company or through the National Flood Insurance Program (NFIP).

 Flood insurance coverage from private companies may vary, but if you buy through the NFIP you are allotted coverage for:

-If the value of your property and home exceed these limits, consider purchasing a policy from a private company for additional protection.
+If the value of your personal property and home exceeds these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.